sst/guide/_examples/how-to-debug-lambda-functions-with-intellij-idea.md

 ---
 layout: example
-title: How to debug Lambda functions with Intellij IDEA
+title: How to debug Lambda functions with IntelliJ IDEA
 date: 2021-11-13 00:00:00
 lang: en
-description: In this example we will look at how to debug AWS Lambda functions with Intellij IDEA using Serverless Stack (SST).
+description: In this example we will look at how to debug AWS Lambda functions with IntelliJ IDEA using Serverless Stack (SST).
-repo: intellij-idea-debugging
+repo: intellij-idea
 ref: how-to-debug-lambda-functions-with-intellij-idea
 comments_id: how-to-debug-lambda-functions-with-intellij-idea/XXXX
 ---

-In this example we will look at how to debug AWS Lambda functions with [Intellij IDEA](https://www.jetbrains.com/idea/) using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to debug AWS Lambda functions with [IntelliJ IDEA](https://www.jetbrains.com/idea/) using [Serverless Stack (SST)]({{ site.sst_github_repo }}).

 SST allows you to build and test Lambda functions locally using [Live Lambda Development](https://docs.serverless-stack.com/live-lambda-development).
 This means that you can attach breakpoints and inspect your Lambda functions locally, even if they are invoked remotely.